 Never having met each other before the Commentary brought us together, Don and I had independently formulated identical principles of exegesis, and from time to time each of us felt constrained to express happy surprise at finding the other following the same principles.
 This not only made our work together congenial, but resulted in a much more uniform product than would otherwise have been possible.
+Of course we processes, and meticulous in his use of language.

-Of course we both followed the linguistic-contextualhistorical method, but even more to our mutual surprise, identical principles in the interpretation of Bible prophecy.
+both followed the linguistic-contextualhistorical method, but even more to our mutual surprise, identical principles in the interpretation of Bible prophecy.